jitsi/jitsi-videobridge/doc/statistics.md

 **Jitsi Videobridge implements reports for the following statistics:**

  * Number of threads used by the JVM.
- * Total and memory
+ * Current CPU and memory usage.
- * CPU usage
+ * Current bitrate, packet rate, and packet loss rate.
- * Bitrate and packet rate
+ * Current number of audio and video channels, and conferences.
- * Loss rate
+ * Current estimated number of video streams.
- * Number of audio and video channels
+ * The size of the largest conference in progress.
- * Number of conferences and participants
+ * The distribution of the sizes of the conferences currently in progress.
- * Estimated number of video streams
+ * Aggregates of RTT and jitter across all users.
- * The size of the largest conference
+ * The total number of created and completed conferences.
- * The distribution of conference sizes
+ * The total duration of all completed conferences.
- * Aggregates of RTT and jitter across all users
+ * The number of ICE sessions established over UDP or TCP.

 Implementation
 ==============